ThomWright/ThomWright.github.io/_failure-patterns/garbage-collection.md

 ## Problem

-TODO:

-How do we prevent the indefinite storage of unused data? (naah)
+How do we limit the amount of garbage data stored?

-How do we dispose of unnecessary data? (no good: suggests a solution)

 ## Solution

-TODO:

-Run period garbage collection.
+Run a periodic garbage collection process.
+The process can be scheduled to run as a cron job.
+It will need to:

-- identify which records are no longer needed
+1. Identify which records are no longer needed.
-- delete them
-- consider batching, or performing frequently enough that the operation doesn't overload the database
+2. Delete these records.

+It can be worth considering performing this process in fixed-size batches so the operation doesn't overload the database, and running frequently enough that the amount of garbage doesn't grow faster than it can be collected.

 ## Alternatives

-TODO: For some use cases, putting the data in a cache with a TTL can work.
+In some cases it is possible to put the data in a cache with a TTL.
+If the data is intended to be temporary then this can work well.